python-cachier/cachier/README.rst

 Per-function call arguments
 ---------------------------

-Cachier also accepts several keyword arguments in the calls of the function it wraps rather than in the decorator call, allowing to modify its behaviour for a specific function call.
+Cachier also accepts several keyword arguments in the calls of the function it wraps rather than in the decorator call, allowing you to modify its behaviour for a specific function call.

 Ignore Cache
 ~~~~~~~~~~~~